DevMauroGit/sports-hub-portfolio/README.md

 Sports Hub App
 Sports Hub is a multi-functional sports field booking app, developed entirely by me as a personal portfolio project to showcase my skills and experience for my resume.
 No AI was used in the core development — only for writing post-production comments.

+This application has been successfully launched and is currently available on both the iOS App Store and Google Play Store.

 Overview
 This app allows users to book sports fields, create and manage matches, and connect with friends to organize games.
 It’s designed to be a comprehensive platform for sports enthusiasts, featuring: